puppetlabs/puppet-docs/source/pe/3.2/quick_start.markdown

 > * At least two computers ("nodes") running a \*nix operating system [supported by Puppet Enterprise](./install_system_requirements.html).
 >     * These can be virtual machines or physical servers.
 >     * One of these nodes (the puppet master server) should have at least 1 GB of RAM. **Note:** For actual production use, a puppet master node should have at least 4 GB of RAM.
-> * For part two, a computer running a version of Microsoft Windows [supported by Puppet Enterprise](./install_system_requirements.html).
+> * For part two, if you choose to follow the Windows track you'll need a computer running a version of Microsoft Windows [supported by Puppet Enterprise](./install_system_requirements.html).
 > * [Puppet Enterprise installer tarballs][downloads] suitable for the OS and architecture your nodes are using.
 > * A network --- all of your nodes should be able to reach each other.
 > * All of the nodes you intend to use should have their system clocks set to within a minute of each other.